Day 1: Rome, Ape Calessino tour

 Return to the hotel and overnight.

 Breakfast.
 Check out and departure by train to Venice.
-Arrival and accommodation in hotel centrally located on the Island.
+Arrival and accommodation in hotel 3* centrally located.

 Time at disposal for dinner and overnight.